Spreads In Tarot – How Cards Are Used In Tarot

 You faced these circumstances in your adulthood.

-And in your old age, in your mid age, these were the circumstances.”
+And in your mid-age, these were the circumstances.

 Spreads In Tarot: A Summary

-So, we you can see, there are numerous spreads in tarot from basic to more advanced.
+So, as you can see, there are numerous spreads in tarot, from basic to more advanced.

-We hope you enjoyed learning about them and if so, please share this post with anyone you feel would find it of value.
-Other than that, feel free to follow us on Facebook or subscribe to us on YouTube.
+We hope you enjoyed learning about them, and if so, please share this post with anyone you feel would find it of value.